NushratJabenAurnima/Dynamic_Memory_Allocation_Arrays_Pointers/README.md

 ## Problem 3

 **Write a program that will delete all negative number by using Pointer.
-You have to declare a pointer array and dynamically allocate memory to input elements of array**
+You have to declare a pointer array and dynamically allocate memory to input elements of array.**

 ## Problem 4

   **Write a program that will input student’s information (i.e. name, id, cgpa) who have enrolled for CSE-207 course in Summer 2020.
 You have to declare a pointer variable to input the information and dynamically allocate memory for storing information of each students.
-After taking input find out the student name who has obtained highest cgpa**
+After taking input find out the student name who has obtained highest cgpa.**